emqx/emqx-docs/en_US/advanced/acl-mnesia.md

 Rule field description:

+- username: Match the client's Username.
-- login: Match the client's Username or Client ID according to the value of `auth.mnesia.as`.
+- clientid: Match the client's Client.
 - topic: Control topics, you can use wildcards, and you can add placeholders to topics to match client information, such as `t/%c`, then the topic will be replaced with the client ID of the current client when matching
   - %u: Username
   - %c: Client ID
 - action: Operation action, optional value: pub | sub | pubsub
 - allow: Whether allow

+`username` and `clientid` are optional fields, when both a missing, the rule applies to all clients.

 Mnesia ACL does not set rules by default, and you can use the HTTP API to manage ACL rules.